gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 m=\max(s_0,s_1,\dots,s_{L_{kv}-1})
 $$

 $-m$ is max subtraction to improve numerical stability ($\exp(\cdot)$ can easily explode if its input is large).
-Let's bring out the denominator normaliser and write the whole row as a vector.
+Let's bring out the denominator normalizer and write the whole row as a vector.

 $$
 \vec P =